digital-asset/daml/docs/source/daml/intro/13_Interfaces.rst

 There are a few things happening here:

 1. For each interface, we have defined a ``viewtype``.
 This is mandatory for all interfaces.
-All viewtypes must be serializable records, since <insert justification here>.
+All viewtypes must be serializable records.
 This declaration means that the special ``view`` method, when applied to a value of this interface, will return the specified type, in this case ``VAsset``.
 This is the definition of ``VAsset``:

    .. literalinclude:: daml/daml-intro-13/daml/IAsset.daml
      :language: daml